raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - One Metrics Server per cluster
 - in-memory metrics solution, without historical data
 - third-party solutions like Prometheus
-- cAdvisor inside the kubelet monitors pods and sends the metrics to the Metrics Server
+- **cAdvisor** inside the kubelet monitors pods and sends the metrics to the Metrics Server
 - You can view the info with `kubectl top node` or `kubectl top pods`

 ## Logging
 - Pods generate logs that get stored for a container
 - You can view the logs with `kubectl logs [pod name]`
-- If there are several containers, specify the container with `kubectl logs [pod name] -c [container name]`
+- If there are **several containers inside the pod**, specify the container with `kubectl logs [pod name] -c [container name]`

 # Application Lifecycle Management

 ## Rolling updates and rollbacks
 - When you create a deployment it triggers a rollout
-- When the deployment changes, a new rollout starts
+- When the deployment changes, a new rollout(pods with the new version) starts
 - That deployment change creates a deployment revision
 - You can see the status of a rollout with `kubectl status rollout deployment/[deployment name]`
+-  You can see the history of a rollout with `kubectl history rollout deployment/[deployment name]`
 - The new versions of pod instances are created one by one, replacing an old one every time
 - This allows us to rollout an update without interrupting service
-- The two ways of deployment are Recreate and RollingUpdate.
+- The two ways of deployment are **Recreate** and **RollingUpdate**.
 Recreate means a downtime taking down everything at once, RollingUpdate avoids downtime (the default)
 - You can undo changes of a rollout with `kubectl rollout undo deployment/[deployment name]`

 ## Configure docker applications
 - Containers are supposed to run a specific task
 - When that task is done, the container stops
 - We can specify what task a container has to run in its configuration declaration
-- CMD docker commands always run the same, but ENTRYPOINT gets command line parameters from an execution
+- CMD docker commands always run the same, but ENTRYPOINT gets command line parameters from an execution and it runs when the container starts
 - you can combine both for a default value execution if no values are specified
-- You can override with the --entrypoint docker directive
+- You can override the entrypoint command that is inside the dockerfile with the --entrypoint docker argument

 ## Commands and arguments for pods
-- You can use the args option on the pod definition file on the spec for it to pass values to the pod startup container
+- You can use the **args** option on the pod definition file on the spec for it to pass values to the pod startup container
-- you can also override the entrypoint with the command directive in the same block
+- you can also override the entrypoint with the **command** directive in the same block

 ## Environment variables
 - We can use the env array property on a pod definition spec to pass environment variables to a container
 - We use this for ConfigMaps and Secrets too, with a reference to where the value comes from

 ## ConfigMaps
-- ConfigMaps are groups of key-value pairs that we inject into pods as environment variables
+- ConfigMaps are groups of **key-value pairs** that we inject into pods as environment variables
 - They can be created both declaratively or imperatively
-- After creating a ConfigMap we pass it to a pod with the spec object envFrom as a configMapRef
+- After creating a ConfigMap we pass it to a pod with the spec `object envFrom` as a `configMapRef`
 - We can pass multiple ConfigMaps to a single pod
 - We can also add an entire ConfigMap as environment variables for a pod, not just one by one
 - ConfigMaps can also be attached as volumes